-Two giant day geckos, one male and one female, can be found in the ECO Center.
+Two giant day geckos, one male and one female, can be found inside the E.C.O.
+Center.

 International Union for Conservation of Nature (IUCN) Red List status: Least Concern.

 Carnivorous.
-Eats various invertebrates (especially insects), nectar, and occasionally small invertebrates.
+Giant day geckos eat various invertebrates (especially insects), nectar, and occasionally small invertebrates.

 Millions of microscopic structures on the scales of the gecko’s feet, called setae, give these lizards an incredible climbing ability.